collectiveidea/twirp-rails/README.md

 ## Motivation

-Make serving [Twirp](https://twitchtv.github.io/twirp/) RPC Service as easy and familiar as a Rails controller.
-Add a few helpful abstractions, but don't hide Twirp, Protobufs, or make it seem too magical.
+Make serving [Twirp](https://twitchtv.github.io/twirp/) RPC Services as easy and familiar as Rails controllers.
+Add a few helpful abstractions, but don't hide [Twirp](https://twitchtv.github.io/twirp/), [Protobufs](https://protobuf.dev), or make it seem too magical.

 Out of the box, the [`twirp` gem](http://github.com/github/twirp-ruby) makes it easy to add [Services](https://github.com/github/twirp-ruby/wiki/Service-Handlers), but it feels clunky coming from Rails REST-ful APIs.
 We make it simple to build full-featured APIs.
-Hook in authorization, `before_action` and more.
+Hook in authorization, use `before_action` and more.

 Extracted from a real, production application with many thousands of users.